wjsun92/wjsun92.github.io/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

-This is a course about prbability based on measure theory.
+This is a course about probability based on measure theory.